 “I have on many occasions, stated my support and stand for electronic transmission of results.
-I feel strongly that instant electronic transmission of election results will address many of the challenges in our electoral process and end the alteration of results and electoral fraud during collation which is usually occasioned by human error or deliberate attempt to upturn the wishes of the people.
-“My stand has always been that electronic transmission of results should be mandatory in all polling units and collation centers across Nigeria without exceptions.
+I feel strongly that instant electronic transmission of election results will address many of the challenges in our electoral process and end the alteration of results and electoral fraud during collation which is usually occasioned by human error or a deliberate attempt to upturn the wishes of the people.
+“My stand has always been that electronic transmission of results should be mandatory in all polling units and collation centres across Nigeria without exceptions.

-“Even though some argued that INEC should be allowed to choose or exempt areas where there are poor network coverage, I vehemently argued against such position, which in my opinion, would favour some regions against others, knowing fully well that the South East is one of the regions in Nigeria that have good network coverage.
+“Even though some argued that INEC should be allowed to choose or exempt areas where there is poor network coverage, I vehemently argued against such position, which in my opinion, would favour some regions against others, knowing fully well that the South East is one of the regions in Nigeria that have good network coverage.